Marie-Guillemine Benoist

-Marie-Guillemine Benoist, born Marie-Guillemine de Laville-Leroux (December 18, 1768 – October 8, 1826), was a French neoclassical, historical, and genre painter.
+Marie-Guillemine Benoist, born Marie-Guillemine Laville-Leroux (18 December 1768 – 8 October 1826), was a French neoclassical, historical, and genre painter.

 Biography

-Benoist was born in Paris, the daughter of a civil servant.
+Marie Guillemine Laville-Leroux was born in Paris, the daughter of a civil servant.
 Her training as an artist began in 1781 under Élisabeth Vigée Le Brun, and she entered Jacques-Louis David's atelier in 1786 along with her sister Marie-Élisabeth Laville-Leroux.

+She first exhibited in the Exposition de la Jeunesse in 1784, showing a portrait of her father and two pastel studies of heads.
+She continued to exhibit at the Exposition until 1788.
 The poet Charles-Albert Demoustier, who met her in 1784, was inspired by her in creating the character Émilie in his work Lettres à Émilie sur la mythologie (1801).